• Skip to primary navigation

 • For the Mousse:

-• 10 ounces Chocolate Chips (semi-sweet or milk chocolate)
+• 10 ounces Chocolate Chips, semi-sweet or milk chocolate

 • 3 whole large eggs, room temperature (pasteurized if possible)

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

-• 1/2 tsp salt
+• ½ teaspoon salt

-• 1 tbsp granulated sugar
+• 1 tablespoon granulated sugar

-• 3/4 c strong coffee, boiling
+• ¾ c strong coffee, boiling

-• 2 Tbsp Kahlua liqueur
+• 2 tablespoon Kahlua liqueur

-• 1 C heavy cream ( whipping cream)
+• 1 C heavy cream, whipping cream

 • For the Whipped Cream Topping:

-• 1 C heavy cream ( whipping cream)
+• 1 C heavy cream, whipping cream

-• 1 Tbsp Kahlua liqueur
+• 1 tablespoon Kahlua liqueur

-• 4 Tbsp chocolate shavings
+• 4 tablespoon chocolate shavings

 Instructions

-1. In a blender jar combine the chocolate chips, eggs, vanilla extract, salt and sugar.
+• In a blender jar combine the chocolate chips, eggs, vanilla extract, salt and sugar.
 Turn blender on low and blend for one minute.
 Making sure the coffee is boiling, carefully add in into the blender while it is on.
 Blend on high for 2-3 minutes until the mixture is very smooth.
 Pour the mixture into a bowl, stir in two tablespoons of Kahlua and chill in refrigerator for 2 hours.

-2. Whip one cup of the heavy cream until stiff peaks form.
+• Whip one cup of the heavy cream until stiff peaks form.
 Add in one tablespoon of the powdered sugar and whip agin.
 Fold into the chocolate mixture until well combined then divide amongst 4 glasses.
 Chill another 2 hours.

-3. While the mousse is chilling in glasses Make the topping.
+• While the mousse is chilling in glasses Make the topping.
 Whip the heavy cream, powdered sugar and Kahlua to medium-stiff peaks.
 Spoon or pipe on top of the mousse and garnish with chocolate shavings.
 Serve chilled.

 Notes